spin-org/thermomatic/README.md

 This code challenge may be completed on your own time.
 The challenge represents the kind of work we're doing at Spin.
 However, details are mostly fictional :)

 Fork this repo.
-When it's ready, please invite `azazeal` for review.
+When it's ready, please invite `richsposato` for review.

 ## Preface